DjangoGirls/tutorial/en/django_installation/instructions.md

     Cleaning up...

 on Windows
-> If you get an error when calling pip on Windows platform please check if your project pathname contains spaces, accents or special characters (for example, `C:\Users\User Name\djangogirls`).
-If it does please consider using another place without spaces, accents or special characters (suggestion is: `C:\djangogirls`).
+> If you get an error when calling pip on Windows platform, please check if your project pathname contains spaces, accents or special characters (for example, `C:\Users\User Name\djangogirls`).
+If it does, please consider using another place without spaces, accents or special characters (suggestion: `C:\djangogirls`).
 Create a new virtualenv in the new directory, then delete the old one and try the above command again.
 (Moving the virtualenv directory won't work since virtualenv uses absolute paths.)

 on Windows 8 and Windows 10
 > Your command line might freeze after when you try to install Django.
 If this happens, instead of the above command use: